Here are 4 things to keep on your weekly routine and 4 to add to your nightly routine.

 - Dump old leftovers from fridge

-Morning routines are very important when we have young kids.
-But I’ve found that the evening routine may even be more important than the morning for having a good day.
-If I’ve done a good nightly routine the night before… I am far more likely to be up and running the next morning.
+Undoubtably, morning routines are very important when we have young kids… However, I’ve found that the evening routine may even be more important when it comes to having a good day!

 Helpful Habits Each Evening